Serving Injury Victims Across Georgia And Alabama After A Car Accident

-Car accidents happen every day in Georgia and across the nation.
-When a driver's negligence causes a collision, the injured victims may feel like they are without options.
-Fortunately, those affected by another's recklessness can seek compensation for the damages inflicted upon them using the state's tort doctrine.
-Still, Georgia law requires accident victims to prove the other driver's negligence using a few key components:
+Car accidents happen every day across the nation.
+When a driver’s negligence causes a collision, the injured victims may feel like they are without options.
+Fortunately, those affected by another’s recklessness can seek compensation for the damages inflicted upon them using the state’s tort doctrine.
+Still, the law in many places requires accident victims to prove the other driver’s negligence using a few key components:

-- The at-fault driver had a duty of care towards you
+- The at-fault driver had a duty of care toward you

 - That driver breached their duty (thus causing your accident)

 - The driver’s breach caused your injury (and your accident)

 While all licensed drivers have a duty of care to those around them, the other aspects of your case may be more difficult to prove.